 Adjustment to living in a new country can be more challenging than one anticipates.
-This blog post covers everything you need to know about living in Bali, including how to get set up, recommended apps to download, a list of do’s and don’ts, and some basic Balinese language phrases.
+This guide covers everything you need to know about living in Bali, including how to get set up, recommended apps to download, a list of do’s and don’ts, and some basic Balinese language phrases.

 Bali experiences two distinct seasons – the dry season, which lasts from April to October, and the rainy season, which lasts from November to March.
 The temperature in Bali remains warm and humid throughout the year.